 US income tax benefits may be available to US citizens employed abroad who establish a "tax home" in a foreign country and who meet certain other tests prescribed by the IRC (either a physical presence or residency test with respect to the foreign country).
-Although a US citizen generally is subject to US income tax on his worldwide income, a US citizen employed abroad who satisfies the IRC tests described above may exclude from gross income for any taxable year foreign-source earned income for administration, advising international trust companies on US matters, and crossborder real estate transactions for international families.
+Although a US citizen generally is subject to US income tax on his worldwide income, a US citizen employed abroad who satisfies the IRC tests described above may exclude from gross income for any taxable year foreignsource earned income for wages or salary for services performed outside the US an amount adjusted annually for inflation (US\$102,100 for 2019).
+For any taxable year that a US citizen is employed abroad, he or she may also exclude from gross income a portion of the housing expenses paid for by an employer, or, if such expenses are not paid for by an employer, deduct such expenses (subject to certain limitations).